GoogleCloudPlatform/iam-federation-tools/README.md

 Workload Authenticator for Windows (WWAuth) lets Windows applications authenticate to Google Cloud using their Active Directory Kerberos credentials.
-Using WWAuth is an alternative to using service account keys that doesn't require you to manage and store any secrets or keys.
+Using WWAuth is an alternative to using service account keys and doesn't require you to manage and store any secrets or keys.

 WWAuth acts as a plugin for `gcloud`, `terraform`, and other applications that use [Google Cloud client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries)